Forgiveness in the Family

 4. We learn and practice a truer formula of forgiveness.
 Although we certainly did not practice all of this wording all the time, we were seeking to aim this way.

 a.
 I sinned against God and you when I _________ insert biblical term_______ .
-Here is the offender is using the word sinned.
-He or she is also the naming the action using biblical terminology.
+Here the offender is using the word sinned.
+He or she is also naming the action using biblical terminology.

 b.
 That was wrong.
 I’m sure I hurt you.
 The offender is admitting that what he did was wrong and acknowledging the hurt that he caused the other party.

 c.
 I will work on this in the future.
 Please forgive me.
 Now the offender is asking the other party to mark the debt forgiven.
-And the offender is commiting to work on the sin that caused the debt in the process.
+And the offender is committing to work on the sin that caused the debt in the process.

 d.
 I forgive you.
 For the offended, forgiveness is an act of the will that marks the debt forgiven and paid in full.
 Granting forgiveness requires a spiritual response by the offended.

 At a young age, a simple “Sorry” and “Forgive you” with hugs afterwards suffice.
 As children grow older and the normal offenses grow larger, there needs to be a deliberate walking through the process with both siblings, friends, and even parents.

 5. We apply these same principles to our relationship with our spouse.
 It is not just children who need to ask forgiveness.
 Marriages can whither because of lack of forgiveness.
 Anger and resentment can smolder in marriage relationships.
 Are you regularly asking forgiveness of the other person?
 Forgiveness can smooth over much hurt.